genesys-samples/Architect_IVR_Data-Actions/content/020-Script-Construction/20_Variables.md

 > **You can select the webpage and navigate to layout to adjust the size**

-We will now map our **EmbeddedMap** and **KB URL** variables to these by selecting a web page component and inputing the variable into the "Web Page Source" Field.
+We will now map our **EmbeddedMap** and **KB URL** variables to these by selecting a web page component and inputting the variable into the "Web Page Source" Field.

 ![image](/images/scriptwebpagesource.PNG)